Beach wheelchair hire has now ended for this season.

-Beach matting is now available on Port Melbourne and St Kilda beaches through until April 2021.
+Beach matting will be removed from Port Melbourne and St Kilda beaches on Tuesday 20 April 2021.
 Please check weather conditions before planning your visit to the beach.

 To help remove some of the barriers people face on beaches, and let everyone enjoy the famous St Kilda foreshore, beach matting and beach wheelchairs are available over the summer months.
 The specially designed equipment not only helps people with disability, but also increases access for all community members, from older people to children and pram users.